dillonhafer/garage-server-homekit/README.md

 The last thing to do is to configure your init.d script to reflect your Raspberry Pi's configuration.

-First set the `GARAGE_SECRET` environment variable.
-This will ensure JSON requests to the server are authenticated.
-Be sure to use a very random and lengthy secret.
+First set the `PIN` environment variable.

 Just un-comment the following line and add your pin in the init.d script: